celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 docker run --name celo-proxy -it --restart always -p 30303:30303 -p 30303:30303/udp -p 30503:30503 -p 30503:30503/udp -v $PWD:/root/.celo $CELO_IMAGE --verbosity 3 --networkid $NETWORK_ID --syncmode full --proxy.proxy --proxy.proxiedvalidatoraddress $CELO_VALIDATOR_SIGNER_ADDRESS --proxy.internalendpoint :30503 --etherbase $CELO_VALIDATOR_SIGNER_ADDRESS --ethstats=<YOUR-VALIDATOR-NAME>-proxy@baklava-ethstats.celo-testnet.org
 ```

+### Get your Proxy's connection info

 Once the proxy is running, we will need to retrieve its enode and IP address so that the validator will be able to connect to it.

-<a name="getting-proxy-info"></a>

 ```bash
 # On the proxy machine, retrieve the proxy enode